Commercial Real Estate Terms and Definitions

 Regional Shopping Center

-Among the largest types of retail properties, the center typically features large anchor tenants that sell general merchandise and fashion.
-Regional shopping centers were historically configured like traditional suburban malls, but many have evolved to Town Center or Main Street retail formats.
+Among the largest types of retail properties, these centers typically feature large anchor tenants that sell general merchandise and fashion.
+Regional shopping centers were historically configured like traditional suburban malls, but many have evolved to Lifestyle or Main Street retail formats.
 Parking is accommodated via surface or structure spaces or both.
-(See Retail Building Types Matrix.)
+(See Retail Building Types Matrix in the PDF of the report.)

 Relet Space